 That should be it.

-A similar process is used in smartphone camera apps that have an HDR mode.
+HDR mode on smartphones use the same process.
 They shoot multiple frames in succession and combine them.
 It’s primarily designed to maximize the dynamic range of the camera, but also serves to reduce noise and help you take sharper photos on your phone.

-If your phone has an HDR mode, use it for lower noise photos.
+If your phone has an HDR mode, turn it on.

 7. Be Careful When Post-Processing